Hyundai i20: India (Elite i20; IB)

 The second generation i20 was launched in August 2014 in India as the Elite i20.
 It eventually won the 2015 Indian Car Of The Year (ICOTY) in December 2014.
-At launch, ten variants and two engine options are offered in the market.
+At launch, ten variants and two engine options were offered in the market.
 The car also has a higher ground clearance than before, 170 mm as against 165 mm of the old i20.
 The i20 has 326 litres of boot space.

-The i20 is powered by 1.2-litre Kappa Dual VTVT petrol engine and 1.4-litre U2 CRDi diesel engine.
-The hatchback has safety features such as ABS, dual front airbags and seat belt pretensioners as standard while rear camera with EOM display, headlamp escort function, reverse parking sensors and six airbags are available in higher variants.
+The i20 was powered by a 1.2-litre Kappa Dual VTVT petrol engine and 1.4-litre U2 CRDi diesel engine.
+The hatchback had safety features such as ABS, dual front airbags and seat belt pretensioners as standard while rear-view camera with EOM display, headlamp escort function, reverse parking sensors and six airbags are available in higher variants.

 Facelift

 Launched at the 2018 Auto Expo in India, the car features new front and rear bumpers, new boot lid which now also included rear number plate slot, moved from the rear bumper, and a new tail lamp design.
 Changes to the interior including the addition of a new infotainment system equipped with Apple CarPlay and Android Auto.
 The 4-speed torque converter automatic transmission was replaced with a CVT for petrol engine variants.
-Europe gets the casual 5 speed Manual and 7DCT (7 steps Dual-clutch transmission).
+Europe gets the casual 5-speed manual and 7DCT (7 steps Dual-clutch transmission).